 A housing needs assessment prepared on behalf of Woodford Neighbourhood Forum by AECOM concluded that housing need for the Woodford in the period 2011-2026 is in the range of 20 to 25 net additional dwellings, and noted a potential opportunity to rely on the future housing need for Woodford Neighbourhood Plan Area to be satisfied by the Woodford Aerodrome development.
-The dwellings being provided on the Aerodrome site are all of a particular type.
-It is felt that development which may be allowed in the Neighbourhood Area as acceptable rural exceptions within the Green Belt, as outlined in the policies in this Neighbourhood Plan, will provide the required variety of sizes, types and tenures in Woodford.
+It is felt by the Neighbourhood Forum that development supported by the Neighbourhood Plan will, together with allocated development sites, provide for a mix of housing types and tenures in Woodford.